socketry/async/guides/asynchronous-tasks/readme.md

 - A background worker or batch processing job which is independent of any specific operation, and is lazily created.
 - A cache system which needs periodic expiration / revalidation of data/values.

-Bear in mind, in all of the above cases, you may need to validate that the background task hasn't been stopped, e.g. ???

 Here is an example that keeps a cache of the current time string since that has only 1-second granularity and you could be handling 1000s of requests per second.
 The task doing the updating in the background is an implementation detail, so it is marked as `transient`.